 NDTV: Oops, I'm sorry this is pure coincidence.

-Peter Barrett: Speak out, this is an autonomous vehicle who has been delivering donuts.
+Peter Barrett: This is an autonomous vehicle who has been delivering donuts.

 NDTV: Hey, come here, come here.
 Hello.
 Wow, delivering donuts.